kingback156/Amplitude-Analysis/README.md

 - **Upload Audio File**: Users can upload an audio file in formats supported by `librosa`;
 - **Amplitude Plot**: The waveform of the uploaded audio file is displayed;
 - **Region Selection**: Users can select a region of the audio waveform for detailed analysis;
-- **DFT Plot**: The frequency domain representation of the selected region is shown;
+- **DFT Plot**: Perform FFT on the selected region and visualize the magnitude and phase spectra；
 - **IDFT Plot**: The inverse DFT of the selected region is displayed, showing the reconstructed time domain signal.
 ## Screenshot display
 <table>